fallemand/build.scripts.inject/README.md

 # build.scripts.concat - inject

 ## What is this?
+This is an example of how to use the `inject` parameter of the task [build.scripts.concat](https://github.com/mercadolibre/ui-gulp_tasks/blob/master/tasks/build.scripts.concat.js).
 This parameter lets you inject JS files in others.
-This works with the UI-APP scaffolding.

 ## How it works
 Inject is inactive by default in the [ui-gulp_tasks](https://github.com/mercadolibre/ui-gulp_tasks), you need to activate it